 - 2 Tbsp butter or light butter

-- 1/3 cup plain or garlic and herb whipped cream cheese
+- ⅓ cup chive and onion, plain or garlic and herb whipped cream cheese softened

 - Place the cauliflower, diced onion, minced garlic and 1 tsp salt into a saucepan.
 Cover with water and bring to a boil.
 Cook for 10-12 minutes until fork tender.
 Drain well.

-- Using a hand mixer or an immersion blender, whip the drained cauliflower with the butter, sour cream and cream cheese to your desired texture smooth or chunky smooth.
+- Using an electric mixer, whip the drained cauliflower with butter, sour cream, cream cheese and ½ tsp salt.
+Whip until you reach desired texture smooth or chunky.

 - Serve immediately.